-Detailed information about the pension plan's Fiduciary Net Position is available in a separately-issued TMRS financial report.
-That report may be obtained on the Internet at www.tmrs.com.
+Detailed information about the pension plan's Fiduciary Net Position is available in the Schedule of Changes in Fiduciary Net Position, by Participating City.
+That report may be obtained at trms.com.

 E. Pension Expense and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions